znuny/manual/source/developer/general_information/how-it-works.rst

 .. warning::

    Please note that the ``InsertTemplate`` command was added to provide better backwards compatibility to the old DTL system.
 It might be deprecated in a future version of the framework and removed later.
-If you don't use `block commands <TemplatingMechanism.html#block>`__ in your included template, you don't need ``InsertTemplate`` and can use standard Template::Toolkit syntax like
+If you don't use block commands in your included template, you don't need ``InsertTemplate`` and can use standard Template::Toolkit syntax like
    ``INCLUDE/PROCESS`` instead.

 .. code-block:: html